 For more information about a Master’s Hearing, see Doylestown and Newtown Divorce Cases - Master’s Hearing for Distribution of Marital Assets.

-It is best that you talk to a divorce attorney who has extensive experience with equitable distribution of martial property well in advance of an equitable distribution hearing so that all of the required filings can be submitted to the Court, and you are well prepared to present your case to the Master and get the right result.
+It is best that you talk to a divorce attorney who has extensive experience with equitable distribution of marital property well in advance of an equitable distribution hearing so that all of the required filings can be submitted to the Court, and you are well prepared to present your case to the Master and get the right result.